 Dr Claire Routley has worked in fundraising for over fifteen years, for charities large and small.
 In 2011, she completed a PhD looking at why people choose to leave charitable legacies.
 She is now a fundraising consultant, a tutor for the Institute of Fundraising’s qualification courses and a Research Associate at The Philanthropy Centre.
 She is also a member of Rogare’s international advisory panel, and was recently named AFP’s emerging scholar 2017.

 Emma Bryant is Client Services Director at The Philanthropy Centre.
-She holds the Institute of Fundraising’s Diploma in Fundraising qualification and is also a tutor for the recently launched online Certificate program.
-Emma has experience of teaching fundraising in multiple countries including the United States.
-Most recently Emma was co-developer of the educational website www.studyfundraising.info, a hub for fundraising related information, for both students and practitioners.
+She holds the Institute of Fundraising’s Diploma in Fundraising qualification and is also a tutor for the online Certificate in Fundraising program.
+Emma has experience of teaching fundraising in multiple countries including the United States, where she is a tutor for the Fundraising Standard.
+Emma was co-developer of the educational website www.studyfundraising.info, a hub for fundraising related information, for both students and practitioners.

 Harriet Day is a Research Fellow at The Philanthropy Centre.
 Harriet holds a law degree from the University of Exeter and is also a graduate of the Institute of Fundraising’s Certificate in Fundraising qualification program.
 Harriet has published a series of research reports in the domain of philanthropy and fundraising and was recently co-developer of the educational website www.studyfundraising.info.